decentraland/documentation-creators/docs/development-guide/2018-01-02-coding-scenes.md

 	position: { x: 5, y: 1, z: 5 }
 })

-// Give the entity a visible shape via a GLTFShape component GLTFShape.create(door)
+// Give the entity a visible shape via a GltfContainer component GltfContainer.create(door)
 ```

 The default set of components are interpreted by the engine and have direct consequences on how the entity will look, its position, if it emits sounds, etc. You can also define custom components to store data that might be useful to the mechanics in your scene.
 The engine won't directly interpret what the values on these components mean, but you can write logic in your scene's code to monitor these values and respond to them.